rainlanguage/rain-sdk/docs/classes/humanfriendlyread.md

 ### prettify(\_text, \_config)

-Make more readable the output from the HumanFriendly Source adding indenting following the parenthesis
+Make the output from the HumanFriendly Source more readable by adding indenting following the parenthesis

 If the string is already indentend, the method will wrongly generate the string